-The Best Destinations for Freshwater Fishing | Coastal Angler & The Angler Magazine
+The Best Destinations for Freshwater Fishing - Coastal Angler & The Angler Magazine

 8. Pantabangan Lake, Philippines

 This scenic place in the southeast part of the world’s largest continent will surely take anyone by surprise.
-I honestly did not expect too much yet the panoramic view, as well as the fishing opportunities, are incredibly amazing.
+I honestly did not expect too much, yet the panoramic view, as well as the fishing opportunities, are incredibly amazing.
 With around 7000 islands, the so-called pearl of the orient indeed offers an almost infinite fishing options to its visitors.

-Pantabangan Lake is a perfect example of these spots most especially for sport fishing enthusiasts.
-Sportfishing or game fishing is gaining popularity in this region since the Philippines’ Bass Anglers Sportsman Society organize a bass fishing competition regularly in Pantabangan, making it a fishing haven for both foreign and local anglers.
+Pantabangan Lake is a perfect example of these spots, most especially for sport fishing enthusiasts.
+Sportfishing or game fishing is gaining popularity in this region since the Philippines’ Bass Anglers Sportsman Society organizes a bass fishing competition regularly in Pantabangan, making it a fishing haven for both foreign and local anglers.

 Not only that, the reservoir is known to be the cleanest water in the country, and one of the biggest in the region of Southeast Asia.